The debut novel by the iconic film director.

-Stylish and camera-obsessed, Naomi and Nathan thrive on the yellow journalism of the social-media age.
+Stylish and tech-obsessed, Naomi and Nathan thrive on the yellow journalism of the social-media age.
 They are lovers and competitors – nomadic freelancers in pursuit of sensation and depravity, encountering each other only in airport hotels and browser windows.

 These parallel narratives become entwined in a gripping, dreamlike plot that involves geopolitics, 3-D printing, North Korea, the Cannes Film Festival, cancer, and, in an incredible number of varieties, sex.
 ‘Consumed’ is an exuberant, provocative debut novel from one of the world’s leading film directors.

 - ‘CONSUMED is an eye-opening dazzler.
 Not for the fainthearted, but for those of us who relish a trip into the shadowy depths, a must-read.
 Cronenberg’s novel is as troubling, sinister, and as enthralling as his films’ Stephen King

 - ‘Classic Cronenberg!
 Who else can tell such a frightening, thrilling, shocking story about the nexus of the spirit and the flesh?
 CONSUMED will, well, consume you’ J. J. Abrams

 - ‘Like a mashup of William Gibson, the king of near-future SF cool, and 1970s horror maestro James Herbert … an intense and surreal modern vision of the thousand unnatural shocks that flesh is heir to’ Guardian

 - ‘[CONSUMED] involves cannibalism, perversity and philosophy, as though Jean-Paul Sartre were dining with Hannibal Lecter … It is compelling in its scabrous transgression, daring in its tackling of taboos such as geriatric sex … You’ve got to hand it to Cronenberg – at 71 he has written a first novel as provocative and neo-adolescent as they come’ The Times